 Our CMOS image sensor products are designed primarily for camera-equipped mobile devices such as mobile phones and notebook computers with a focus on low light image and video quality.
 The CMOS image sensor product line is developed by our subsidiary, Himax Imaging.
-With the product launch of 3 mega pixel, 2 mega pixel and VGA sensors and system-on-chip products in 2009, we have secured customer designs in both mobile phones and notebook applications and moved these products into production phase.
-We continue to expand our product portfolio with the successful introduction of a 1/6" format 1.3 mega pixel and a new 1/5" format 2.0 mega pixel system-on-chip.
-All of our CMOS image sensors feature the BrightSenseTM technology to achieve a better signal-to-noise ratio in the low light or video mode without a decreasing frame rate or increasing power consumption.
+With the product launch of 3 mega pixel, 2 mega pixel and VGA system-on-chip sensors products in 2009, we have secured customer designs in both mobile phones and notebook applications and moved these products into production phase.
+We continue to expand our product portfolio with the successful introduction of a 1/6" 1.3 mega pixel, a 1/6" HD, and a 1/5" format 2.0 mega pixel system-on-chip sensors.
+Based on new pixel architecture, a 1/4" 5 mega pixel and a smaller 1/9" HD sensor will be designed and go for production this year.
+Besides products in mobile devices, we also develop the specialized sensors for automobile and surveillance.
+Almost all of our CMOS image sensors feature the BrightSenseTM technology to achieve a better signal-to-noise ratio in the low light or video mode without a decreasing frame rate or increasing power consumption.
 Firstly embedded in our new 2.0 mega pixel sensor, ClearViewTM technology provides the optical restoration engine to enhance the optical performance.
+In automobile and surveillance product line, ClearSenseTM technology extends the dynamic range by special pixel and readout.
 We are committed to being a key player in this business with investments in experienced human resources, an efficient supply chain, and strategic technology developments and partnerships to further increase the performance and features of small and specially designed pixel sensors.